 Home and Community Based Services (HCBS) Waivers

 HCBS Waivers are designed to allow the provision of ICF/ID level services to clients in community settings.
-DDA offers services under four Medicaid HCBS waivers:
+DDA offers services under five Medicaid HCBS waivers:

 - Basic Plus Waiver